 The trial bars’ own track record speaks to the dubious legitimacy of the majority of their litigation.
 In 2009, 64 percent of all medical liability cases were withdrawn, dropped or dismissed as being without merit, according to the Physician Insurers’ Association of America.
 Less than one percent (0.8 percent) resulted in a verdict favoring the plaintiff, yet these cases continue to be filed as personal injury lawyers play roulette with America’s doctors, hospitals and patients.

 If these were really the statistics on malpractice lawsuits filed by experienced attorneys, all would sit in bankruptcy court right now.
 No malpractice lawyer could survive if these statistics applied to them.

 Maryland Path to Prevent Frivolous Lawsuits

 The primary purpose of the Health Care Malpractice Claims Statute is to limit the filing of frivolous malpractice claims.
 Defense lawyers have made it their passion to find hyper-technical paths to use this statute to also weed out meritorious lawsuits.
-This statute requires plaintiffs to produce an expert report and certificate before filing suit.
+This statute requires plaintiffs to produce an expert report and certificate before suing.
 Does this prevent SOME frivolous lawsuits in Maryland?
 I’m sure it has.
 Have a lot of meritorious lawsuits been kicked out because of some malpractice lawyer (or someone parading around as a malpractice attorney) screwed up some technical detail?
 Yes.
-Is that a fair trade to eliminate a small number of claims that should never have been filed?
+Is that a fair trade to eliminate a few claims that should never have been filed?
 I would argue no. But that ship has sailed in Maryland and I have no interest in fighting that fight.